pawar25bce10486-ux/Laptop_price_prediction/README.md

 # Observation
-We can predict the price of the laptop which is desired by the user as per his input with help of this ..
+This project demonstrates that we can use machine-learning techniques to predict laptop price effectively based on the input given by the user.
+We also found that there is a minimal error(Difference) between the predicted and actual price of a laptop.
+But it gave accurate results and the laptop corresponding to the predicted price had all specifications which were given to it as input.